 National Dysphagia Diet (NDD)

-The NDD was a project of the ADA with assistance from Speech-Language Pathologists and a food scientist (rheologist), but ASHA was not an official partner.
-In my opinion, it is the best thing out there at this time.
-(See the NDD resources on SwallowStudy.com under Clinician Resources and Patient Handouts on Dysphagia Advanced, Dysphagia Mechanically Altered/Dysphagia Ground, and Dysphagia Puree).
+The NDD was a project of the ADA with assistance from Speech-Language Pathologists and a food scientist (rheologist), but ASHA was not an official partner and never gave their support to NDD (ASHA has fully supported IDDSI and implementation across the US and Canada started in 2019).
+In my opinion, the NDD was the best thing out there at that time.
+See “IDDSI replaces NDD” on SwallowStudy.com under Dysphagia Resources and Patient Handouts on what IDDSI Diets have replaced the following NDD diets: Dysphagia Advanced, Dysphagia Mechanically Altered/Dysphagia Ground, and Dysphagia Puree.

 HOWEVER, the NDD was meant to be a start, but the tweaking of the NDD has not happened yet, per Steele.